RgnL27/SilverSkyBookingSystem/README.md

 # SilverSkyBookingSystem
-Airline Booking System with Senior Discount for project purposes only
+Airline Booking System with Senior Discount coded for project purposes only

 Credits to Ranzel's Group